Last updated on October 3, 2023.

 You might be diagnosed with Long COVID if:

-There is no specific treatment recommended for everyone with Long COVID right now.
-Treatment for long COVID varies depending on a person’s symptoms.
-It can include symptom management and rehabilitation to help improve quality of life.
-For example, people with fatigue may benefit from learning how to pace their daily activities to manage their energy.
-People with brain fog may benefit from focusing on one activity at a time, while people who have trouble sleeping may benefit from improving sleep hygiene.
+There is no specific treatment recommended for everyone with Long COVID at this time.
+You and your health care provider can work together to create a personal care plan to manage your symptoms and improve your quality of life.
+The overall goal is to help you get back to normal functions, including work, school, social interactions, recreational activities and exercise, and to prevent long-term issues.
+Treatment for Long COVID varies depending on a person’s symptoms and other health conditions.
+For example, people with fatigue may benefit from learning how to pace their daily activities to manage their energy, people with brain fog may benefit from focusing on one activity at a time, and people who have trouble sleeping may benefit from improving sleep hygiene.
+Your provider may prescribe specific medicines to reduce your symptoms.

-Long COVID care may need to be coordinated among multiple providers.
-Your primary care provider may connect you with specialists who can help with specific aspects of your illness, such as cardiologists, neurologists, autoimmune specialists, and rehabilitation providers.
+Long COVID treatment may need to be coordinated among multiple providers.
+Your primary care provider may connect you with specialists who can help with specific aspects of your illness, such as cardiologists, pulmonologists, neurologists, autoimmune specialists, and rehabilitation providers.
+For other people, working with one doctor who knows them well might be the best choice.

 Resources and support